 c) Income derived from certain securities loans

-Regulations: Additional eighteenth provision of Law 62/2003, of December 30, on fiscal, administrative and social order measures ( BOE of 31)
+Regulations: Additional Provision eighteenth Law 62/2003, of December 30, on fiscal, administrative and social order measures ( BOE of December 31)

 The securities loan is that operation that meets the remaining requirements established in the eighteenth Additional Provision of Law 62/2003 and, by which one party (the lender), in exchange for monetary remuneration, temporarily transfers to another party (the borrower) securities.
 The borrower obtains the monetary amounts corresponding to the economic rights that for any other reason are derived from the securities lent during the term of the loan with the obligation to return at maturity the same number of values homogeneous to those lent.
 The dividends and participation in profits from the securities borrowed constitute for him returns obtained from the participation of any entity's own funds , as explained in the previous section.